Chicago Weather: Heavy rain causes flooding in northern suburbs

-CHICAGO --Heavy rains and thunderstorms are moving across the Chicago area Saturday morning, causing some streets to flood in the northern suburbs.
+PROSPECT HEIGHTS, Ill.
+(WLS) --Heavy rains and thunderstorms moved across the Chicago area Saturday morning, causing some streets to flood in the northern suburbs.

-A Flash Flood Warning was issued by the National Weather Service for north central Cook County, which expired at 7:45 a.m.
-Some areas have seen three to three-and-a-half inches of rain.
+A Flood Warning was issued by the National Weather Service for north central Cook County until 5:15 p.m.
+Saturday.
+Some areas have seen three to five inches of rain.

-The storms are not expected to move out by around 10 a.m.
+The storms are expected to move out by around noon.
 The afternoon is expected to be mostly dry with some isolated storms and another round of storms moving in overnight and into Sunday morning.

 RADAR: LIVE Doppler 7 MAX